smolamarcin/BooksNotes/Spring.md

 @Controller
 > Mark class as Spring MVC controller.
 Also, inject bean into container.
 When we place @Controller at the class level, we can mark methods with @RequestMapping to map URLs.

+### @Bean vs @Component

+* @Bean is method level annotation, @Component is class level annoation.
+* @Component is used to auto-config our beans using classpath scanning.
+* @Bean is used to explicitly declare spring bean, rather than letting Spring do it automatically.

 ### Is Spring controller/service/singleton thread-safe?

 It depends.
 The main factor is the scope of a bean.